JINHXu/JINHXu/README.md

 I study & do NLP.

-My research interests (topics I have been working on and will continue working with):
+My research interests (topics I have been working on and wish to continue working with):

 * __Toxic language detection__ (mostly hate speech and PCL) and corresponsing data annotation, __social media analysis__